activity | an outline of the haguro dharma lineage

 Indeed, with the founder, Nōjō, this sacred mountain flourished.

-By imperial decree, he came to be known as the great bodhisattva Shōken.
+By imperial decree, he came to be known as the Great Bodhisattva Shōken.

 Here, this inconceivable sattva